plum-css/plum/_docs/modules-base.md

 ## How do they work?

-Base classes should contain properties that will be shared across your module.
+Bases are created using **only** [class selectors](https://developer.mozilla.org/en-US/docs/Web/CSS/Class_selectors) and can contain any properties that will be shared across your module.

 ## Notes